nyggus/makepackage/README.md

 #### Work under both Windows and Linux

 `makepackage` works in both these OSs, so if you want to propose something new, make sure this works under both these OSs.
-If you have problems with doing so, please contant the repo's maintainer (you can do so even by submitting a new issue).
+If you have problems with doing so, please contant the repo's maintainer.